khulnasoft/integrations-core/docs/proposals/checks_as_wheels.md

 #### User experience: end user

 Again, we would leverage python internal tools to improve user experience.
-Datadog would provide wheel packages through an official and verified distribution channel (see above paragraph) so that the installation of a new check would be:
+Khulnasoft would provide wheel packages through an official and verified distribution channel (see above paragraph) so that the installation of a new check would be:

-`sudo -u dd-agent /opt/datadog-agent/embedded/bin/pip install datadog.check.ntp-1.1.0-py2-none-any.whl`
+`sudo -u dd-agent /opt/khulnasoft-agent/embedded/bin/pip install khulnasoft.check.ntp-1.1.0-py2-none-any.whl`

 The command would look like the same in any platform and (as stated before) we could add wrappers to the agent command line for the install/update procedures:

-`datadog-agent install datadog.check.ntp-1.1.0-py2-none-any.whl`
+`khulnasoft-agent install khulnasoft.check.ntp-1.1.0-py2-none-any.whl`

 or even:

-`datadog-agent install --index-url python.mycompany.org ntp`
+`khulnasoft-agent install --index-url python.mycompany.org ntp`

 #### User experience: developer